base/base/docs/specs/interop/token-bridging.md

 #### `relayERC20`

-Process incoming messages IF AND ONLY IF if they where initiated by the same contract (token) address on a different chain and come from the `L2ToL2CrossChainMessenger` in the local chain.
+Process incoming messages IF AND ONLY IF initiated by the same contract (token) address on a different chain and come from the `L2ToL2CrossChainMessenger` in the local chain.
 It will mint `_amount` to address `_to`, as defined in `sendERC20`.
-If the message contained `_data`, it will also include an external call to address `_to` with `_data`.
+If the message containes `_data`, it will also include an external call to address `_to` with `_data`.

 ```solidity